Ok. Here we go.

 - I got to buy new pants quite often (to mums frustration I never brought the ‘first pee kit’ that she always carried in her bag when I was little);

 - I can spot a toilet from miles away (something to put on my resumé, for sure);

 - When losing all our luggage on a family trip, my mum, of course, had an extra pair of pants and underwear for me in her bag — ‘gotta love dem fresh underwear!’;

-- I got to go to the toilet in the weirdest places; anything that is within a reach of 10 metres did the job;
+- I got to go to the toilet in the weirdest places; anything that is within a reach of 10 meters did the job;

 - You will never get a phobia against public toilets, they are your beacon of hope.
 And last but not least;

 - Going on a safari?
 No problem, plenty of space between the elephants, lions, and zebra’s (there’s about 7 “lake Annet’s” in Tanzania and Kenia)

 ‘The Ultimate Pantswetter’ will come to a store near you soon.